jpeg729/adventofcode-csharp-notebooks/Readme.md

 If the example data and answer are easily identifiable in the text, they are shown separately.

-### Then we implement and submit the code for the first part.
+### Then implement and submit the code for the first part

 ```csharp
 int Part1(string input) {